-Performance measures and relative weighting Performance update Business diversification performance (25%) Business diversification performance for the 2013 awards measures aggregate three-year Healthcare and Emerging Markets, Asia Pacific and Japan.
-Threshold performance results performance (114% of threshold) results in 100% vesting.
+Performance measures and relative weighting Performance update Business diversification performance (25%) Business diversification performance for the 2013 awards measures aggregate three-year s Healthcare and Emerging Markets, Asia Pacific and Japan.
+Threshold performance results in performance (114% of threshold) results in 100% vesting.
 There were good sales for the two years for these business areas.
-Based on aggregate sa performance measure definitions, vesting is currently estimated to be between 25% and 5 in 25% vesting and maximum R&D new product performance (25%) R&D new product sales performance measures aggregate three-year sales for new product performance period and preceding two years, i.e. 2011-2015.
-Threshold performance resuperformance (122% of threshold) results in 100% vesting.
+Based on aggregate sale performance measure definitions, vesting is currently estimated to be between 25% and 50%. n 25% vesting and maximum s for the period and based on R&D new product performance (25%) R&D new product sales performance measures aggregate three-year sales for new product performance period and preceding two years, i.e. 2011-2015.
+Threshold performance result performance (122% of threshold) results in 100% vesting.
 There were strong sales of new products in the two years.
-Based on aggregate sales of new based on performance measure definitions, vesting is currently estimated to be between 7 ults in 25% vesting and maximum ew products for the two years, and Adjusted free cash flow performance (25%) The AFCF vesting schedule for the 2013 awards was disclosed at the time of grant.
-25% (threshold) of the award vests for achieving AFCF of £14.06 billion, 50% for achievin £15.94 billion and 100% (maximum) for achieving £16.66 billion, with straight-line vesting Based on AFCF for the two years, and on performance measure definitions, vesting is currently threshold. between these points.
-Relative TSR performance (25%) For the period 1 January 2013 to 31 December 2014, GSK's TSR rank position was 10th pharmaceutical companies (GSK and nine other companies).
-The vesting schedule and control the 2015 awards on page 104.
-If the ranking position remains at this level, vesting would be omparator group are as set out for Current estimate of p otential total vesting for 2013 awards Between 25% and 50% vesting
+Based on aggregate sales of new based on performance measure definitions, vesting is currently estimated to be between 75 ts in 25% vesting and maximum or products for the two years, and Adjusted free cash flow performance (25%) The AFCF vesting schedule for the 2013 awards was disclosed at the time of grant.
+25% (threshold) of the award vests for achieving AFCF of £14.06 billion, 50% for achieving £15.94 billion and 100% (maximum) for achieving £16.66 billion, with straight-line vesting b Based on AFCF for the two years, and on performance measure definitions, vesting is curre threshold. etween these points.
+Relative TSR performance (25%) For the period 1 January 2013 to 31 December 2014, GSK's TSR rank position was 10th in pharmaceutical companies (GSK and nine other companies).
+The vesting schedule and com the 2015 awards on page 104.
+If the ranking position remains at this level, vesting would be nparator group are as set out for Current estimate of p ootential total vesting for 2013 awards Between 25% and 50% vesting